ssvassiliev/Summer_School_OpenMP/_episodes/02-hello_world.md

 When you run this program, you should see the output "Hello World" multiple times.
 But how many?

-The standard says this is implementation dependent.
-But the usual default is, OpenMP will look at the machine that it is running on and see how many cores there are.
+The OpenMP standard says this is implementation dependent.
+But the usual default is that OpenMP will look at the machine it is running on and see how many cores there are.
 It will then launch a thread for each core.

 You can control the number of threads with environment variable OMP_NUM_THREADS.
 For example, if you want only 3 threads, do the following: